The Situation: Were the Trump Trials Pointless?

 The first and most visible of the three is that the cases created a record.
 The record is substantially bigger than the portion of it that is public.
 Eventually, more of it may become public.
 But even the record we have now across three of the four cases (the Georgia case did not advance far enough to produce much of a record) offers a great deal of clarity and precision about what Trump did, about how he did it, and about what prosecutors were prepared to prove beyond a reasonable doubt to a jury—and in one case actually did so.

 That record establishes an important fact that cannot emerge authoritatively from campaign rhetoric or floor speeches in Congress.
 That is, that the president we have elected has committed serious crimes against our democracy, crimes for which other people have spent many years in prison.
-While this fact apparently did not deter many people from voting for the man, it seems to me salutary to have it on the record that crimes have been proven in one court, and credibly alleged and with voluminous evidence in two or three others.
+While this fact apparently did not deter many people from voting for the man, it seems to me salutary to have it on the record that crimes have been proved in one court, and credibly alleged and with voluminous evidence in two or three others.

 I honestly don’t know whether or how this fact will become important.
-But it seems to me a good thing that it was a reality available to every voter on election day, even if so many of them chose not to know or care about it.
+But it seems to me a good thing that it was a reality available to every voter on Election Day, even if so many of them chose not to know or care about it.

 The second benefit is subtler, but it is one I witnessed with my own eyes.
 Whatever else Trump may have gotten away with, he did have a moment of accountability in New York.
 That moment lasted for six weeks this past spring, when Trump was forced to sit in a courtroom, day after day, as witness after witness came up and testified in his presence about his conduct before a judge to whose authority he was forced to submit.
 Trump then had to sit there while 12 nobodies deliberated about his conduct and judged him.
 And he had to sit there as they delivered that judgment on dozens of counts—against him.

 I do not want to overstate the importance of this moment of accountability.
 I don’t believe for a second that the experience of watching that process and being judged changed him or will alter his future behavior.
-I merely want to suggest that it visibly disquieted him and that this process of being judged was unlike anything he had been through before. .
+I merely want to suggest that it visibly disquieted him and that this process of being judged was unlike anything he had been through before.

 It is a painful experience to have one’s own misconduct rehashed for the public—including, in this case, conduct that has rapey overtones—and found criminal.
-And while the experience of that trial is not one tenth the accountability I would seek for Trump, it is not nothing either.
+And while the experience of that trial is not one-tenth the accountability I would seek for Trump, it is not nothing either.
 It is worth something that he had to sit through Stormy Daniels’s testimony and Michael Cohen’s and that he will know for the rest of his life that a jury unanimously believed them and not him.
 I wish very much that something similar had happened in the context of the numerous sexual assault allegations against him, none of which has ever seen more than civil adjudication.

 I spent a fair bit of that trial staring at the back of Trump’s head from a few rows back in the gallery.
 I don’t pretend to know what kind of impression it all made on him—his inner life being utterly opaque to me.
 That said, I’m certain it made some impression.
 And that moment of his conduct being subject to human judgment that he cannot persuade, cajole, or terrorize has, I believe, real value.